Erehr/ComfyUI-EreNodes/README.md

 ## Features

 ### Autocomplete
 Enhance your workflow with intelligent autocompletion.
-Suggestions are provided globally as you type, and can also be triggered via a dedicated button on each node prompt where the text area is not avaliable.
+Suggestions are provided globally as you type, and can also be triggered via a dedicated button on each prompt node.

 ### Advanced Tag Parsing
 All prompt nodes are compatible with LoRAs, and embeddings.
 The parsers correctly handle complex prompts containing a mix of syntaxes.